uaraven/logview/readme.md

 Log velocity widget displays bar chart of number of log events per time period.
 Widget can show count for all events or only events of the certain level.

+Note.
+Many fonts will have weird line gaps in the block characters.
+Hack is one of the best in this regard.